|

 cultures.
 Since the event was being holovised throughout Theotia,

-the Ambassador waited for a cue from his cameraman, and then motioned
+the Ambassador waited for a cue from his cameraman who was linked

 for the pen barers to present their quills.